KTM Class 82: Design

 The Class 82 was designed with a streamlined sloped head with two high beam lamps concentrated at the center top with two standard headlights at either sides.
 Route direction is indicated on the front of the train within a confined fluorescent lighted box using a lightly transparent plastic.
-The Class 82 have two double-leaf pressure plug doors per side each coach.
+The Class 82 have two double-leaf pressure plug doors per side of each coach.
 The cab head is designed to be bottom heavy with the bulk of the power transformers and motors located beneath the coach, allowing saloon space to be maximised.
 The front outer frame is made of heavy carbonized steel which is capable of sustaining high impact.
 An ARR coupling system is used, which is compatible with all of KTMB's modern rolling stock.
 Unlike the latter Class 92, the Class 82 like its sister classes are endowed with multi-layered tempered glass that is of a higher degree of impact resistance.